IncDrops/PollitGo/README.md

     1. In your Stripe Dashboard (Developers > API keys), create a **new restricted API key**.
 Name it (e.g., "Firebase PollitGo Extension") and grant it only the permissions required by the extension (refer to the official Stripe Firebase extension documentation for the exact list of permissions).
     2. Copy the generated restricted key (e.g., `rk_test_...`).
     3. Back in the Firebase Extension configuration UI, for the "Stripe API key with restricted access" field:
         *   **If the UI is direct (one input field before "Create secret" button):** Clear any existing content.
-Paste your `rk_test_...` key directly into this field.
+Paste your `rk_test_...` key directly into this input field.
 Then, click the **"Create secret"** button next to it.
 The field should then update to show a *name* for the secret (this name might be auto-generated).
 Note this name.
         *   **If the UI shows a pop-up after clicking "Create secret":** In the pop-up, provide a "Secret name" (e.g., `STRIPE_POLLITGO_EXTENSION_API_KEY`) and paste your `rk_test_...` key into the "Secret value" field.
 Create the secret.
 Then, back on the extension page, select this newly created secret name from the dropdown.
     4.  **Verification (Important):** After starting the extension install/update, go to Google Cloud Console -> Security -> Secret Manager.
 Find the secret by the name that the extension configuration is now referencing.
 View its latest version and **confirm the stored value is your correct `rk_test_...` Stripe API key.** If it's incorrect, add a new version to that secret with the correct key value.
 *   **Events to listen for (during extension configuration):**